ArshadChowdhury/ArshadChowdhury/README.md

 # I'm Arshad, A Web Designer & Developer 💻

 ## Little About Me
-- 👯 Looking to collaborate on Good Web Apps & Sites
+- 👯 I'm looking to collaborate on Good Web Apps & Sites
 - 🔭 because I’m currently building up my Portfolio & Resume.
 - 🌱 I’m also learning Python.
 - 💬 You can ask me about Web Design & Development.
+- 💰 Open to all kinds of work from home.
 - 📫 Mail me to contact : arshadchowdhury46@gmail.com

 ## Skills & Experience
 - HTML/CSS/JavaScript